 European Social Inclusion Initiative

-Why do we want to focus on the inclusion of migrants through educational programs in Europe?
+Why focus on social inclusion in Europe?